thisisnic/blog/README.md

 To publish updates
 1. Render locally: `quarto render`
-2. Push to netlify: `quarto publish netlify`
+2. Push to GitHub - netlify will deploy from the `_site` directory